logo

 Rosa Parks

-Famed civil rights activist Rosa Parks is one of the book’s central figures.
-McGuire closely examines her actions in the 1955 Montgomery bus boycott.
-Despite Parks’ fame, however, most historical accounts of the civil rights movement overlook Parks’s engagement with activism throughout her life.
+Famed civil rights activist Rosa Parks is one of the book’s central figures, and McGuire closely examines her actions in the 1955 Montgomery bus boycott.
+Despite Parks’s fame, however, most historical accounts of the civil rights movement overlook Parks’s engagement with activism throughout her life.
 Typically, Parks is remembered as a polite and kind middle-class woman who refused to give up her bus seat due to her physical fatigue.
 As McGuire shows, such an image of Parks is a myth.
-In reality, Parks is motivated by her deep anger at the ongoing injustices of Jim Crow.
-By focusing on the entirety of Parks’s life, McGuire shows how Parks’ actions in the Montgomery bus boycott stem from a long engagement with activism that is often radical.
+In reality, Parks was motivated by her deep anger at the ongoing injustices of Jim Crow.
+By focusing on the entirety of Parks’s life, McGuire shows how Parks’s actions in the Montgomery bus boycott stemmed from a long engagement with activism that was often radical.

-Parks is born in Alabama to working-class parents in 1912, and she spends several years of her childhood living with her father’s family in Abbeville, Alabama.
-As a child, Parks was close with her grandfather, Sylvester Edwards, who instilled in Parks a passion for combatting racism by teaching her about black activists such as Marcus Garvey.
-Parks marries the politically oriented Raymond Parks, and together they engage in activist campaigns.
-In 1943, Parks joins the NAACP, and she begins traveling throughout Alabama to “document acts of brutality” (13).
+Parks was born in Alabama to working-class parents in 1912, and she spent several years of her childhood living with her father’s family in Abbeville, Alabama.
+As a child, Parks was close with her grandfather, Sylvester Edwards, who instilled in Parks a passion for combatting racism by teaching her about Black activists such as Marcus Garvey.
+Parks married the politically oriented Raymond Parks, and together, they engaged in activist campaigns.